-Podcasts she has produced include Justin C. Key’s Spider King and Black Friday starring Fred Armisen (#1 for Fiction on Apple Podcasts), Joel Dane’s Marigold Breach starring Jameela Jamil and Manny Jacinto (#2 for Fiction on Apple Podcasts), and Sam Boush’s Overleaper starring Thora Birch.
+Podcasts she has produced include Justin C. Key’s Spider King, E. A. Copen’s Black Friday starring Fred Armisen (#1 for Fiction on Apple Podcasts), Joel Dane’s Marigold Breach starring Jameela Jamil and Manny Jacinto (#2 for Fiction on Apple Podcasts), and Sam Boush’s Overleaper starring Thora Birch.

 For several years, she has traveled the country as a professional convention speaker about the intersection of social justice and fandom.
 In the steampunk community, she is best-known for running Beyond Victoriana, an award-winning, US-based blog on multicultural steampunk.
 She has been interviewed for many media outlets about fandom, including CBS’s Inside Edition, MSN.com, BBC America, the Travel Channel, HGTV, and the Science Channel.